microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

   * Group policy for RDP redirection
     * Enable the policy "**Allow RDP redirection of other supported RemoteFX USB devices from this computer**" by opening **Local Group Policy Editor** by typing gpedit.msc and press **Enter**.

-    * Explorer to the group policy: Local Computer Policy\Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Connection Client\RemoteFX USB Device Redirection.
+    * Explore to the group policy: Local Computer Policy\Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Connection Client\RemoteFX USB Device Redirection.

     * Reboot the SUT computer and plug in the OSR USB FX2 board.
-  * Optionally, you can config Group policy for RDPEGFX AVC444 feature:
+  * Optionally, you can config group policy for RDPEGFX AVC 444 feature:

-    * To enable AVC444 mode in Win 10 and Windows Server 2016, two new group policies need to be configured in the Group Policy Editor.
+    * To enable AVC 444 mode in Windows 10,  Windows Server 2016 and later versions, two new group policies need to be configured in the Group Policy Editor.

     * Open **Local Group Policy Editor** by typing gpedit.msc and press **Enter**.

-    * Explorer to the group policy: Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Remote Session Environment
+    * Explore to the group policy: Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Remote Session Environment

-    * Enable the AVC444 by group policies configuration
+    * Enable AVC 444 by group policy configuration

       1. Prioritize H.264/AVC 444 Graphics mode for Remote Desktop connections

-       When enabled on the RDP Server, the H.264/AVC 444 mode will be prioritized when the RDP 10 client and server both support AVC/H.264 and support the AVC 444 mode.
+       When enabled on the RDP Server, H.264/AVC 444 mode will be prioritized when the RDP 10 client and server both support AVC/H.264 and support the AVC 444 mode.
 Note: For Remote Desktop Session Host (RDSH) environments only full desktop sessions are supported with H.264/AVC 444, RemoteApp sessions still use the proprietary codecs for now.

      2. Configure H.264/AVC hardware encoding for Remote Desktop connections

-       This policy lets you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
+       This policy lets you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC 444 mode.
 When enabled, each remote desktop monitor will use up to one AVC/H.264 encoder on the server.
-If all AVC/H.264 encoders are in use, the RDP Server will automatically fallback to using Software.
+If all AVC/H.264 encoders are in use, the RDP server will automatically fallback to using software encoding.

-      Enable the 2 group policy will help you set up an AVC444 supported environment.
+   * Enabling the 2 group policies will help you set up an AVC 444 supported environment.

 * Go to C:\MicrosoftProtocolTests\RDP\Client-Endpoint\ _&#60; version &#35;  &#62;_ \Data, and edit **Negotiate.RDP**, **DirectTls.RDP** and **DirectCredSSP.RDP** files respectively: